-Attending a pre-college program is a productive way to spend your high school summers while learning more about prospective majors and careers.
+Attending a pre-college program is a productive way to spend your summer while learning more about prospective college majors and careers.
 Depending on the nature of the program, a pre-college program may help bolster your college applications by highlighting your academic strengths and extracurricular interests.
+Pre-college programs take place during the summer and often range from 1-6 weeks.
+The most popular time to attend a pre-college program is during the summer before your senior year.

 The benefits of doing a pre-college program